 Meanwhile, the radio traffic continues with updates for me and with traffic from city officers and the trooper out on the interstate … “Use caution.
 Driver of the vehicle is wanted for a homicide in …”

 My car radio played in the background.
-The Oak Ridge Boys went on and on about Bobbie Sue and Elvira while I attempted to straighten the curves by hitting my marks—drive low in the curves, on both sides of the road.
+Golden Earring’s bass player thumped the intro to “Radar Love” while I attempted to straighten the curves by hitting my marks—drive low in the curves, on both sides of the road.
 Never at the apex.
 Unless a car is coming in the opposite direction or you cannot see far enough ahead to safely do so.
+The guitar player’s eardrum piercing leads began just as I hit a rare straight stretch of the road.

 The blue strobes mounted on top of the car make a clicking sound with the start of each flash.
 The wig-wag headlamps do the same.
 The roadway is very uneven with a few cracks and potholes scattered about.
-They cause the patrol car to dip and roll.
+They cause the patrol car to dip and sway perilously in the vehicle groans and creaks with each expansion and contraction of its suspension.
 The extra pair of handcuffs I and many other cops keep handy by hanging them from the spotlight handle that protrudes from the post between the windshield and driver’s door, sway back and forth and bang together causing a constant click, click, click noise.
-The sounds are out of sync.

 I opened my car door slowly to avoid making any noise.
 The interior light was not operational—disconnected in police cars to prevent illuminating the officer and/or blinding them to goings-on outside the vehicle.

-I walked up to the house to peek into a window before knocking on the door.
+I walked up to the house to peek into a window before knocking on the front door.
 I wanted to see if I could, well, see anything.
-But, as I closed in on the side the house a large mixed breed dog stepped into view, showing its teeth and upper gums.
-The animal with matted-hair and a crooked tail growled one of those slow, easy rumbles that comes from somewhere deep inside.
+But, as I closed in on the side of the house a large mixed breed dog stepped into view, showing its teeth and upper gums.
+The animal, with matted-hair and a crooked tail, growled one of those slow and easy rumbles that comes from somewhere deep inside.
 I held out a hand for it to sniff.
 It backed into the shadows.

 A quick peek inside revealed a family of five.
 A woman with two black eyes and three crying children.
 Two girls, not quite teenagers, but close, probably, and a wiggling and squirming baby.
 A man stood near a tattered recliner and tall floor lamp.
 He held a pump shotgun in his right hand.
 At the moment, the barrel was aimed toward the floor.
 He yelled a few obscenities and started to pace.
 Then he looked straight at me, or at least it seemed like he looked at me.